Richard Viguerie: Asian Children's Relief Fund

 In 1977 the New York Attorney General's office began procedures against the Korean Cultural and Freedom Foundation that had employed Viguerie.
 Attorney General Louis J. Lefkowitz charged that the group (previously accused of links to the South Korean Central Intelligence Agency) had siphoned off the majority of $1.5 million in donations collected in 1975 for Southeast Asian children.
 New York's Board of Social Welfare's audit found that $920,302 was paid to The Richard A. Viguerie Co., that had solicited donations by mail.
 Attorney General Lefkowitz held that the fund-raising literature was "calculated to deceive the contributing public into believing that the greater portion of the money contributed would be expended for the specified program services."
 The direct-mail campaign was called the "Asian Children's Relief Fund" and pleaded for donations to help children with "terminal forms of malnutrition", declaring "that the lives of 350,000 severely malnourished boys and girls [are] threatened unless immediate help is provided."
 The audit found that of the $1.5 million raised only $31,015 went to six orphanages in South Vietnam and South Korea.
 The Korean Cultural and Freedom Foundation who had commissioned the direct-mail campaign had a stated goal of the containment of communism in Asia and its president was Bo Hi Pak, a former South Korean Intelligence officer who worked as a principal aide and interpreter with Unification Church founder Sun Myung Moon.
-The Church denied any association with the foundation.
+The church denied any association with the foundation.

 Association with the Unification Church

 In the early 1980s Viguerie worked for groups controlled by the Unification Church under the leadership of Sun Myung Moon.
-This began in 1981 after Ronald Reagan had won the Presidency and the effectiveness of Viguerie's direct mail approach faded, as it had been geared to rally conservatives who felt they had been unfairly sidelined.
-Viguerie was among several Conservative activists that entered into associations with the Unification Church at this time as Conservative donors feeling their party was in the ascendancy stopped giving.
+This began in 1981 after Ronald Reagan had won the presidency and the effectiveness of Viguerie's direct mail approach faded, as it had been geared to rally conservatives who felt they had been unfairly sidelined.
+Viguerie was among several conservative activists that entered into associations with the Unification Church at this time as conservative donors feeling their party was in the ascendancy stopped giving.
 Reverend Moon's attache Bo Hi Pak purchased the Tyson's Corner office building owned by Viguerie's firm for $10 million and took over its maintenance and administration.
-The Church also hired Viguerie to operate direct-mail functions for some of their Church-backed groups such as American Freedom Coalition and subscription solicitations for the Church owned Washington Times.
-Viguerie (a Catholic) told the Washington Post "Their religion is not my religion, but I have found them to be good, decent people who are strongly anti-communist.
+The church also hired Viguerie to operate direct-mail functions for some of their church-backed groups such as American Freedom Coalition and subscription solicitations for the church owned The Washington Times.
+Viguerie (a Catholic) told The Washington Post "Their religion is not my religion, but I have found them to be good, decent people who are strongly anti-communist.
 I don't see any reason not to work with them."